 4. Street Vendors

-You’ll find many of these vendors in St. Lawrence Gap after dark selling anything from burgers, chips, macaroni pie, and rotis, all at budget prices.
+You’ll find many of these vendors in St. Lawrence Gap after dark selling anything from burgers, chips, macaroni pie, and roti, all at budget prices.

-There’s also local ‘lunch vans‘ all over the island selling cheap meals like rice and peas, chicken, and sandwiches.
-There’s also ‘bread vans‘ driving around local streets (usually in the evenings) selling lentil patties and local pastries like ‘jam puffs’.
+There are local ‘lunch vans‘ all over the island selling cheap meals like rice and peas, chicken, and sandwiches.
+There’s also ‘bread vans‘ driving around local streets (usually in the evenings) selling lentil patties and local pastries like ‘jam puffs.’

-If you’re just after a snack, then we recommend finding side-of-the-road vendors selling corn on the cob or fresh coconuts – drink the water first, then eat the soft coconut jelly afterwards!
+If you’re just after a snack, then we recommend finding side-of-the-road vendors selling corn on the cob or fresh coconuts – drink the water first, then eat the soft coconut jelly afterward!